PURE Community Governance

 Transparency is one of our community values, and is highly relevant to governance — a community must trust in its governance in order to function, and trust requires transparency.
 Our volunteers, donors, and other supporters deserve to know that their resources and energy are being directed toward their intended purpose with prudence and care.

 Financial Records & Projections

 We maintain both historical financial records and future financial projections.
 They are updated twice per month.
-They can be accessed from the Info menu of our Reddit forum, and are also linked here for convenience: Pure Battlefield Finances
+They can be accessed from the Info menu of our Reddit forum, and are also linked here for convenience: PURE Finances

 Separate Financial Accounts

 Community funds are stored in their own bank accounts and PayPal accounts.
 There is no “co-mingling” with funds belonging to any other person or organization.

 We believe that fair rule enforcement requires transparency, so that reasoning is clear and open to questions and criticism.
 When substantial administrative actions are taken against players for violating our Community Rules, the incidents and the reasoning is posted in our public log.
 This log is also available from the Info menu of our Reddit forum.

 For unusually high-impact incidents involving broader community discussion, we publish more elaborate formal rulings; example here.

 Another core responsibility of governance is security of the community’s assets.
 Although most individuals are trustworthy, it only takes one bad apple to severely harm an organization.
 At PURE, we take security seriously and go through great effort to protect our supporters’ funds and work from accidential or intentional harm.